mochaman/alhena/README.md

 ```sh
 nativeDirectory=/Applications/VLC.app/Contents/MacOS/lib
 ```
 On versions of Linux using a snap install of VLC (like modern Ubuntu), you will likely need to create the vlcj.config file.
-The following is based on an Ubunutu snap install:
+The following is based on an Ubunutu snap install.
+If you have issues with a snap VLC install, try installing VLC via apt-get.
 ```sh
 nativeDirectory=/snap/vlc/current/usr/lib
 ```